Enhancing Student Learning Report

 Notes on student performance data

-• The graphs in the pre-populated data template are high-level and are not intended to be used for district planning during the preparation of the Enhancing Student Learning Report (the report).
-For analysis, while preparing the report, district teams should refer to the Framework Dashboard and the other available tools in the B.C.
-K-12 Education Data Portal, the Education Insights portal (sign-in required), and data available on the Student Success website.
+• The masked graphs included in the data and evidence section of both the Enhancing Student Learning Report and Interim Progress Report (the reports) are high-level and are not intended to be used for district planning during the preparation of the report.
+In 2026, district teams were provided with an unmasked version of the provincial data for planning purposes; this unmasked data is given to district teams via SharePoint.
+District teams can also refer to the Framework dashboard and the other available tools in the B.C.
+K-12 Education Data Portal, the Education Insights portal (sign-in required), and data available on the Student Success website

 Contact information